2023 was a record-breaking year for UK research funding in alternative proteins – here’s a recap

 Author

-Linus Pardoe UK Policy Manager
+Linus Pardoe Senior Policy Manager, UK

 Linus works with policymakers in the UK to advance plant-based foods, cultivated meat and fermentation.